-Botanicals' ability to grow, store and sell medical marihuana in Canada will be dependent on the Current Licence from Health Canada.
+Botanicals' ability to grow, store and sell medical marihuana in Canada will be dependent on the Current Licence from Health Canada pursuant to which the Company may produce dried marihuana, cannabis oils and cannabis resin and sell or provide dried marihuana, cannabis oils, marihuana plants, marihuana seeds and cannabis resin in accordance with the ACMPR and the terms set out in the Current Licence.
 Failure to comply with the requirements of the Current Licence, or any failure to maintain the Current Licence would have a material adverse impact on the business, financial condition and operating results of Botanicals and the Company.
-The Current Licence was renewed on November 8, 2016 and subsequently amended on February 2, 2017 and is valid for an eighteen-month period ending May 7, 2018.
-Botanicals' believes it will meet the requirements of the ACMPR for further extensions or renewals of the Current Licence.
-However, should Health Canada not extend or renew the Current Licence, or should it renew the Current Licence on different terms, the business, financial condition and results of the operation of Botanicals and the Company would be materially adversely affected.
+The Current Licence was recently renewed and is valid for a two-year period ending November 8, 2019.
+The Company believes it will meet the requirements of the ACMPR for further extensions or renewals of the Current Licence.
+However, should Health Canada not extend or renew the Current Licence, or should it renew the Current Licence on different terms, the business, financial condition and results of the operation of the Company would be materially adversely affected.